spine-tools/SpineOpt.jl/docs/src/how_to/write_a_constraint.md

 I guess what I meant is I don't want to do too much thinking - I want to see the results of what I'm doing as I do it.

-So for this I need a test system that triggers the creation of the constraint, is complex enough so I don't miss any relevant cases, but not that complex that I'm unable to diagnose it.
+So for this I need to come up with a test system that triggers the creation of the constraint, is complex enough so I don't miss any relevant cases, but not that complex that I'm unable to diagnose it.
 In our case, I believe something like the below could work:

 ```julia